mlewicki6666/electron-ml-cats/README.md

 ### Description

 App was done as a technical skill review using Electron JS, React JS and React Testing Library.
 UI is very minimalistic, I spent as much time trying to improve the app technically.
-To run the App create a `.env` file and fill it with base API url (https://cat-fact.herokuapp.com).
-Template file is also added to the repo.
+To run the App create a `.env` file and fill it with the base API URL (https://cat-fact.herokuapp.com).
+The template file is also added to the repo.

 ## Technologies